-6.2 CMAQ Evaluation Planning
+6.2 CMAQ Planning

 Continue to conduct planning-level emission reduction calculations and cost benefit analyses for CMAQ projects.
-Prepare the annual CMAQ report which is used as the basis for reporting performance targets under the MAP-21 Performance Management program.
+Prepare the annual CMAQ report which is used as the basis for reporting performance targets under the MAP-21 national performance management program.